 ActiveJ | Getting Started

-ActiveJ is a minimalistic and boilerplate-free Java platform that is indented to replace Spring, Spark, Micronaut, and other similar solutions.
-It features full stack of technologies with efficient async programming model and powerful DI library ActiveInject.
+ActiveJ is a minimalistic and boilerplate-free Java platform that is intended to replace Spring, Spark, Micronaut, and other similar solutions.
+It features a rich stack of technologies with an efficient async programming model and powerful DI library ActiveInject.

-ActiveJ consists of several components that complement and empower each other: async core, efficient I/O processing, high-performance Jetty and Netty alternatives, along with handy boot utilities.
+ActiveJ consists of several loosely coupled components that complement and empower each other: async core, efficient I/O processing, high-performance Jetty and Netty alternatives, along with handy boot utilities.

 In this tutorial we will create a simple HTTP server that sends a “Hello World!” greeting.
 With ActiveJ Launchers, particularly HttpServerLauncher subclass, and ActiveInject DI you can write a fully-functional server in around 10 lines of code.